joolstorrentecalo/gitlab-foss/doc/user/group/saml_sso/index.md

   to access group resources, regardless of whether they have an existing SAML identity.
 - SSO is enforced when users access groups and projects in the organization's group hierarchy.
-Users can view other groups and projects outside their organization without signing in through SAML SSO.
+Users can view other groups and projects without SSO sign in.
 - Users cannot be added as new members manually.
 - Users with the Owner role can use the standard sign in process to make necessary changes to top-level group settings.